awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 1. Choose **Connect** to connect to your source database\.

-## Privileges for MySQL as a target<a name="CHAP_Source.PostgreSQL.ConfigureMySQL"></a>
+## Privileges for MySQL as a target database<a name="CHAP_Source.PostgreSQL.ConfigureMySQL"></a>

-The privileges required for MySQL as a target are listed following:
+The privileges required for MySQL as a target when you migrate from PostgreSQL are listed following:
 + CREATE ON \*\.\*
 + ALTER ON \*\.\*
 + DROP ON \*\.\*